Security at King’s

 - Report all suspicious incidents to staff

 We do not have lockable bedside cabinets for patients on the wards.
 When leaving your bed area unattended, please bring valuables with you.
 You may want to use a neck wallet or money pouch.
-These are sold at the Friends of King's gift shop on the ground floor of Cheyne Wing.

 Our staff are here to help you so we expect you to treat them with respect.
 Any violence or abuse directed at NHS staff by patients, relatives or members of the public is unacceptable.